rosette-api/sqlite-kb-connector/README.md

 ## The Docker way

-Edit the Rosette Server `docker-compose.yaml` file to use the custom knowledge base.

-Edit the docker-compose.yaml file, adding the following files to the volumes section.
+1. Edit the `docker-compose.yaml` file, adding the following files to the volumes section.
 ```
 volumes:
   - rosette-roots-vol:/rosette/server/roots:ro